The lowdown on menopause and anxiety

 If you’re experiencing anxiety whilst going through the menopause, you’re not alone.
 We look at the link between the menopause and anxiety, and the treatment options available to you.

-The menopause typically occurs between the ages of 45 and 55, although it can start earlier.
-And perimenopause – which includes the time before your periods stop as menopausal symptoms start, and the twelve months after your periods have stopped – can last for months, or even years.
+The menopause typically occurs between the ages of 45 and 55, with an averga eage of 51 in the UK, although it can start earlier.
+And perimenopause – which includes the time before your periods stop as menopausal symptoms start, can last for months, or even years.

 Is there a link between menopause and anxiety?